d3plus/d3plus-website/_examples/d3plus-tooltip/positioned-to-element/index.md

 # Tooltip Anchored to an HTML Element

-The [`.position( )` method](https://d3plus.org/docs/#Tooltip.position) in the [Tooltip class](https://github.com/d3plus/d3plus-tooltip) accepts an array of two numbers representing x and y values (in [x, y] format), an accessor function that returns an array of two numbers, or an HTML element used as an anchor point.
+The [`.position( )` method](https://d3plus.org/docs/#Tooltip.position) in the [Tooltip class](https://github.com/d3plus/d3plus-tooltip) accepts an array of two numbers representing x and y values (in [x, y] format), an accessor function that returns an array of two numbers, an HTML element used as an anchor point, or a selection string that selects an HTML element to use as an anchor point.

 ```html
 <div id="square"></div>